daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 ## Production Environment

-instalation production environemtn of the platform we recomend the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS).
+We recomend the configuration of Secure Sockets Layer (SSL) and Hyper Text Transfer Protocol Secure (HTTPS) at the moment of instalation of OMNIA's production environment.